-- 1. Kickstart is not an installer.
+Kickstart is not an installer.
 It is an archive extraction tool.
-The actual installer was put inside the archive file at backup time. - Kickstart is not the only way to extract the backup archive.
-You can use Akeeba eXtract Wizard and upload the extracted files using FTP instead. - 3.
+The actual installer was put inside the archive file at backup time.
 Kickstart is bound by your server's configuration.
-As such, it may not work at all. - You should download and upload your archive files using FTP in Binary transfer mode.
-Any other method could lead to a corrupt backup archive and restoration failure. - 5.
+As such, it may not work at all.
+You should download and upload your archive files using FTP in Binary transfer mode.
+Any other method could lead to a corrupt backup archive and restoration failure.
 Post-restoration site load errors are usually caused by .htaccess or php.ini directives.
 You should understand that blank pages, 404 and 500 errors can usually be worked around by editing the aforementioned files.
-It is not our job to mess with your configuration files, because this could be dangerous for your site. - 6.
+It is not our job to mess with your configuration files, because this could be dangerous for your site.
 Kickstart overwrites files without a warning.
-If you are not sure that you are OK with that do not continue. - 7.
+If you are not sure that you are OK with that do not continue.
 Trying to restore to the temporary URL of a cPanel host (e.g. http://1.2.3.4/~username) will lead to restoration failure and your site will appear to be not working.
-This is normal and it's just how your server and CMS software work. - 8.
+This is normal and it's just how your server and CMS software work.
 You are supposed to read the documentation before using this software.
-Most issues can be avoided, or easily worked around, by understanding how this software works. - 9.
+Most issues can be avoided, or easily worked around, by understanding how this software works.
 This text does not imply that there is a problem detected.
 It is standard text displayed every time you launch Kickstart.